rshipp/python-appassure/README.md

 ```

 You might find that you need to pass in or read timestamps from the API.
-Using the methods built in to the API class of this library can help
+Using the methods built in to the time module of this library can help
 make that easier.
 The `formatTime(time)`, `deformatTime(string)`, and
 `reformatTime(string)` methods all use Python's `datetime` module to
 make dealing with timestamps in the format expected by the AppAssure API